Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 v2-python: v2 remade in Python

-v2-gui: v2 remade with a GUI (only has all versions/can't just choose latest version to download)
+v2-gui: v2 remade with a GUI (only has all versions/can't just choose latest version to download) Also alerts you (when you open the program) if there is a new version available and allows you to download it.

 The autoupdater downloads the files from this repository: https://gitea.30-seven.cc/Wesley/BotW.Multiplayer.Release